 Can OKRs replace KPIs?

-No, objectives and key results (OKRs) cannot replace key performance indicators (KPIs) — but they can encompass them.
+No, objectives and key results (OKRs) cannot replace key performance indicators (KPIs).
+It’s not a matter of OKR vs KPI — rather, OKRs can encompass KPIs.
 Let’s illustrate this with an example.

 Let’s say you want your social media team to increase your company’s brand recognition.
 So you come up with a few OKRs, like the following: